tbidne/shrun/README.md

 cabal test --test-show-details=direct
 ```

-# Limitations / TODO

 Because the functional tests run asynchronous actions, the test output when running all suites (e.g. `cabal test`) can be wonky (out of order, non-deterministic).
-The test themselves _should_ be synchronous, so why this happens is a mystery.
-Still, it would be nice if this was fixed.
+A workaround is to explicitly run the tests synchronously a la `cabal test -j1`.